YiHou98/i2p-demo/data-biography.md

 ### 8. What kinds of analysis would it _not_support?

-1.Deep study of user experiences.
-Because of the absense of user comments, we can only get the review rates but cannot get the comments of users.
-Thus it is impossible to study their sentiments and find out how users evaluate their experience and what they really care about.(care about )
+_1. Deep study of user experiences.
+It is impossible to study consumers’ sentiments and find out how users evaluate their experience and what they really care about.(care about )_

-2. Price change
-3. Relation between hosts and guests.
+_2. Relation between hosts and guests._
-Since data doesn't include the information of guests, we cannot study how hosts and guests judge each other.
-To be more exact, we don't know how guests judge hosts by their gender, race and other characters, and  such as the digital discrimination(The sharing economy and digital discrimination: The case of Airbnb).
+We cannot study how hosts and guests judge each other by their gender, race and other characters, which is the digital discrimination(The sharing economy and digital discrimination: The case of Airbnb).
-4.What the preferences of different types of consumers For instance, what types of consumers perfer to shared rooms rather than entire rooms.
+_3. Preferences of different types of consumers._

-4. Analysis about whether Airbnb is a kind of sharing economy and how it affect the local communities It is not possible to determine whether the listings have long been available for short-term holiday renting or just conventional bed and breakfast accomodations.
-Also we don't know who is the landlord of each listing.
+_4. Analysis about whether Airbnb is a kind of sharing economy and how it affect the local communities._

 ---

 ### 9. Which of the uses presented in Q.7 and Q.8 are _ethical_?